 HCi is pleased to advise members that we’ve implemented changes that will now allow eligible dependent children to remain on HCi family policies longer!

-Effective from 1 November 2021, HCi will raise the maximum age for eligible dependants from age 24 to age 31.
+Effective from 1 November 2021, HCi will raise the maximum age for eligible dependants from age 23 to age 31.
 Allowing adult children to remain on their parents’ private health cover for an extended period means they may be able to rely on financial support from their parents for a little longer.
-It should also allow them to build more financial security without needing to worry about health insurance coverage.
+It should also allow them to build more financial security without needing to worry about health insurance.

 Who is eligible?